 Cryptocurrency is an incredible and powerful new innovation that is poised to change the world.
 However, we are still in the early days of crypto, and unfortunately scammers are preying on individuals who don’t fully understand the technology.
 We’ve updated our guide to help you steer clear of the most common scams.
-This is a follow up to our previous post, 10 tips on cryptocurrency and Bitbuy safety, so make sure you check that out as well!

 This is the most common scam out there, and unfortunately one that is quite complicated.
 Scammers will create fake exchanges, or fake platforms that promise high returns to new investors.
 Typically they will get your attention on Facebook or another social network via an ad or a message, and build a relationship with you that involves phone calls, tutorials and more.Typically they will ask for an upfront investment, then ask for additional investments in order to “unlock” your returns.
 These companies will typically push you to continue to make deposits to continue earning on your investment, but they will eventually disappear and leave you without a way of contacting them or recouping your funds.
 Since cryptocurrency withdrawals are not reversible, Bitbuy will not be able to help you recover these funds.
 These scam companies will often say they are officially partnered with Bitbuy, which is untrue.
 Bitbuy does not have any official partnerships with any 3rd party investment platforms.
 If a company says they have a partnership with us, please bring it to our support staff's attention.The best way to protect yourself is to do your own research via the Internet.
 Google their brand to see if they have a large online presence or reviews.
 Make sure there are no scam reports.
 Take some text from their site and Google it, to see if the site you are on is a clone of another site.
 Indicators